 Fountain Pen Paper Test: Tomoe River vs. Delphina vs. Cosmo Air Light vs Conora vs Iroful.

-I was there in 2025 when samples of tomoe river paper bleed and feathred like bacteria under a microscope, all the while considering myself extremely lucky that I received an exceptional batch of tomoe river paper that outperformed others.
-I haven’t found a single book that feathers or bleeds even the most dry ink.
+In 2025, while others watched their Tomoe River paper feather and bleed like bacteria under a microscope, I considered myself extremely lucky that I received an exceptional batch of tomoe river paper that outperformed others.
+I haven’t found a single book that feathers or bleeds with even the wettest of inks.

 But unable to receive a satisfactory sample in 2025 for the year ahead, I tested Delphina, Iroful, Cosmo Air Light, and Corona paper head-to-head in 2026.